 - The throne John sees in heaven is God’s throne of government (Rev. 4:2).
 Lightnings, thunderings, and authoritative voices proves it has this character (Rev. 4:5).
 It is not God’s throne of grace which Christians have today during “present things” (a.k.a. the Christian dispensation) (Heb.
 4:16).
 What John sees mimics what Israel experienced when God brought them to Sinai and gave them the law (Ex.
 19:16, 20:18).
 God’s law is the basis of His government (grace is never the basis of government – Isa.
 26:9-10).
 God is preparing to judge Israel and the Gentile world.
 He is about to begin counting down of the last seven years of the previous Jewish dispensation.

 - The description of the Holy Spirit in the symbol of seven lamps of burning fire before the throne is all related with God’s government of the earth (Rev. 4:5).
 The number seven speaks of the completeness or perfection of the Holy Spirit’s power as God’s instrument of divine judgment.
 The Spirit is always the hidden hand of God carrying out His providential actions throughout the earth.
 In the Revelation, the phrase “before the throne” always refers to a settled established relationship with the throne of God (the phrase usually not referring to the geographical physical location in heaven).
 Thus, the Holy Spirit works in the world on behalf of God’s throne above.
-The instrumentality of the Spirit in connection with the slain Lamb is established in Rev. 5:6 – seven horns is the perfection of power; seven eyes the perfection of insight, wisdom, and knowledge, all for the government of the earth (sent out into all the earth).
+The instrumentality of the Spirit in connection with the slain Lamb is established in Rev. 5:6 – seven horns is the fulness of the Spirit in governmental power; seven eyes the perfection of insight, wisdom, and knowledge, all for the government of the earth (sent out into all the earth).

 - The rainbow around the throne speaks of God’s covenant with the earth and creation below (Rev. 4:3).
 Remember, the institution of God’s government of the earth began when Noah exited the ark (Gen. 9:5-13).
 And four living creatures are seen as part of this heavenly throne.
 They represent the heads of God’s lower creation – the chief creatures of earth and air (the sea excluded) which were saved in Noah’s ark; the lion, the ox, the man, and the eagle.
 They are emblems of the power(lion), firmness (ox), intelligence (man), and swiftness (eagle) of the throne’s providential judgments.
 When they worship, they use the names for God by which He revealed Himself to Israel in Old Testament times (Rev. 4:8) – Elohim Jehovah Shaddai.
 These are names associated with the Jewish dispensation (it is not worship of God as our Father in the Christian dispensation).